geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Delete an existing style

 !!!note
     By the default [service security rules](https://docs.geoserver.org/stable/en/user/security/service.html#service-security) the GeoServer's REST APIs are available only for the GeoServer administrators, so a basic authentication form will appears in MapStore to enter the *Admin* credentials.
 Without Admin rights, the editing capabilities on styles are not available and only the list of available styles will appear to allow the user to select one of them to the layer.
-The list of available styles for users without admin rights could show a misalignment in the title and description due to a different request to GeoServer that does not contain the metadata but only the information included in the style body.

     Take a look at the [User Integration with GeoServer](../developer-guide/integrations/users/geoserver.md) section of [Developer Guide](../developer-guide/index.md) in order to understand how to configure the way MapStore and GeoServer share users, groups and roles.
 If the users integration between GeoServer and MapStore is configured, the editing functionalities of the styles will be available according to the role of the authenticated user in MapStore in a more transparent way.